New Year Goal or New Year Mantra?

 If you’re in need of help with this then I recommend reading “You’re a Badass” by Jen Sincero and reading it at least twice.
 You’ll get even more the second time around.

 Lastly, part of achieving your goals, no matter what they are, is failing at meeting your goals.
 I mean like eating the ice cream on your cleanse, dropping a deadline at work, and missing a month of workouts.
 These less than ideal tasks toward goal achievement are a part of goal achievement.
 It is the hiccups, the hard parts, and the stretches we need to make that allow us to truly appreciate our progress and become less likely to stray from it once we accomplish what we set out to do.
-If you’re looking for a team that includes Counseling, Health Coaching, Hypnotherapy, and a Naturopathic Physician contact us at Health For Life Grand Rapids today.
+If you’re looking for a team that includes Counseling, and Health Coaching, contact us at Health For Life Grand Rapids today.
 We are happy to serve as a team, or with individual services specific to each discipline.
 Let 2019 be the year that you choose to focus on setting a mantra, finding the right team, and achieving the goals that you were unable to meet this past year.

-You are a Badass: How to stop Doubting Your Greatness and Start Living an Awesome Life.
+You are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life.
 2013.
 Running Press.
 Jen Sincero